Steps for Employers To Avoid Employment Litigation

 If the employer agrees to talk, says Positan, they will engage in a comprehensive review “to determine what the situation with the employee is.
 At that point, the parties could agree to voluntarily mediate the matter, using an experienced mediator or a retired judge.”

-If the parties choose to litigate, “a judge will usually refer [the parties] to mediation at some point in the litigation process, usually early on,” says Positan.
+If the parties choose to litigate, “A judge will usually refer [the parties] to mediation at some point in the litigation process, usually early on,” says Positan.
 For example, “In the federal courts in New Jersey, there are both mediation and arbitration programs with panels of mediators, to which the federal judge will assign mediation.”

 Why is mediation important?
 “It’s a way for the parties to at least talk to one another,” he explains.
 “Even if the case doesn’t settle in mediation, many cases settle soon thereafter.
 Mediation serves the purpose of getting the parties into a room with somebody who doesn’t have a stake in the action and getting them to talk to each other.”

-Additionally, mediation can be cheaper and less time-intensive.
+Additionally, mediation can be cheaper and less time-consuming.
 “From an employer’s perspective, if you can resolve a case before attorney’s fees and other costs start settling in, it’s worth a look at least,” says Positan.

 “And if mediation doesn’t reach a settlement, then it’s a confidential process, so it won’t be admissible in a trial proceeding.
 At the end of the day, you’ve at least made an effort to settle the case.
 You get an idea of the other side’s position and whether there is a chance to work something out.”